Pushing the boundaries of large-scale projection technologies

 Taking place over four months beginning May 2017, Collusion presented the outcomes of our R&D Challenge over one weekend in September 2017: a showcase of four experimental, interactive, large-sale site-specific projections in King’s Lynn town centre created by teams of local creatives.

-Sounds, images, data, film, and archives feature in the prototype projects, created by four teams of creatives over a period of four months, supported by Collusion with a series of artist-led masterclasses.
+Sounds, images, data, film and archives featured in the prototype projects, created by four teams of creatives over a period of four months, supported by Collusion with a series of artist-led masterclasses.

 FLOW by team BellArtLabs used archive audio and film from the region to create a multimedia art presentation linking the past, present and future of King’s Lynn, revealing the story of people’s lived experiences.
 It was shown at King’s Lynn Art Centre.